 Trends and Latest Developments

-Professional insights from sports medicine and nephrology emphasize the need for a balanced approach to hydration.
+Professional insights from sports medicine and nephrology highlight the need for a balanced approach to hydration.
 Overhydration, also known as hyponatremia, can be just as dangerous as dehydration, leading to electrolyte imbalances and potentially life-threatening complications.
 Healthcare providers now recommend monitoring urine color and thirst levels as simple yet effective ways to gauge hydration status.
 Light-colored urine typically indicates adequate hydration, while dark urine suggests the need for more fluids.

 Tips and Expert Advice